microsoft/vscode-docs/docs/remote/containers.md

 Documentation for the software you want to install will usually provide specific instructions, but note that you may **not need to prefix commands with `sudo`** given you are likely running as root in the container.
 If you are not already root, read the directions for the image you've selected to learn how to install additional software.
 If you would **prefer not to run as root**, see the [Advanced Container Configuration](/docs/remote/containers-advanced.md#adding-a-nonroot-user-to-your-dev-container) article for how to set up a separate user.

-However, note that if you **rebuild** the container, you will have to **re-install** anything you've installed manually.
-To avoid this problem, you can simply use the `postCreateCommand` property or use a custom Dockerfile instead.
+However, note that if you **rebuild** the container, you will have to **reinstall** anything you've installed manually.
+To avoid this problem, you can use the `postCreateCommand` property or use a custom Dockerfile instead.

 ### Using Docker Compose